 Using Jams for Sandwich Spreads :

-Here in Minnesota we don’t usually get large ripe heirloom tomatoes until August.
+Here in Minnesota we don’t usually get large ripe heirloom tomatoes from August through early October.
 Because heirloom tomatoes are one of my main crops at the farm, we had plenty to freeze last year and have been making them into jam all winter.

 This kind of jam isn’t the easiest thing to find in the grocery store, so be sure and save some of your tomatoes this summer to turn into jam for the winter.

 It was excellent, but I can’t grow saffron at the farm (unfortunately).
-Home-smoked jalapenos, or chipotles, is something I can grow however, and we used them to add a bit of heat to our jam.
+Home-smoked jalapenos (aka chipotles) is something I can grow however, and we used them to add a bit of heat to our jam.

 If you can’t find this type of jam for your BLT, try a BLC (bacon lettuce chutney).
-Chutneys are more available in the store and can add that sweet and savory quality to the sandwich.
+Chutneys are more available in the grocery store and can add that sweet and savory quality to the sandwich.

 BLT with Tomato Jam